 How companies can ensure that technology creation and use is focused on human values and better experiences for everyone, and addresses the harms associated with some current use.

 - WG E – Public Action (Principles 7, 8 & 9)

 Steps that citizens can take towards creating a healthier internet.

 Composition of working groups

-Each Working Group should ideally have between 10 and 15 participants.
+Each Working Group ideally had between 10 and 15 participants.
 The Core Group made recommendations for participants of each Working Group, taking into consideration sector, geography and gender identity.
-The Web Foundation helped curate along those dimensions to ensure that no Working Group has over 70% of representation from one single sector, geography, or gender identity.
+The Web Foundation helped curate along those dimensions to ensure that no Working Group had over 70% of representation from one single sector, geography, or gender identity.

 - Sector: Governments, companies, civil society groups and citizens

 - Geography: North/South as broad categories.
 Participants should identify themselves and the company/government/CSO they represent in terms of geography (e.g. continent)

 - Gender: We should consider several categories of gender identity and allow participants not to disclose this if they do not feel comfortable.